-14.2.4 Settlement of Performance or Annual Incentive Awards; Other Terms.
+14.2.4.
+Settlement of Performance or Annual Incentive Awards; Other Terms

 Settlement of such Performance or Annual Incentive Awards shall be in cash, Stock, other Awards or other property, in the discretion of the Committee.
 The Committee may, in its discretion, reduce the amount of a settlement otherwise to be made in connection with such Performance or Annual Incentive Awards.
 The Committee shall specify the circumstances in which such Performance or Annual Incentive Awards shall be paid or forfeited in the event of termination of Service by the Grantee prior to the end of a performance period or settlement of Performance Awards.
+The Committee shall also have the authority to determine that such Performance or Annual Incentive Awards shall be canceled in the event the Committee, in its reasonable determination, deems at any time during the applicable performance period that the established performance goals have become unachievable.

-14.3 Written Determinations.
+14.3.
+Written Determinations